Battle of Schweinschädel: The battle

 The first attacks by the Prussians led to the penetration into the town of Schweinschädel, where they inflicted considerable losses on the Austrian defenders with the rapid fire of their breech-loaders.
 In support of the attack, five Prussian batteries were raised to support the advance of the infantry.
 When the Prussian regiments penetrated further into the place, there was a fight over a massive dairy farm, which was defended by a battalion of the Austrian Infantry Regiment No. 37 under Lieutenant Colonel Augustin Terstyánszky.
 This unit offered resistance to the Prussians for a long time, but was almost completely wiped out or fell into captivity.

 General von Steinmetz had the further attack broken off when his regiments were already over the place.
-After the end of the battle, Festetics withdrew via the Aupa and was able to successfully break away from his pursuers.
+After the end of the battle, Festetics withdrew via the Úpa and was able to successfully break away from his pursuers.
 The Prussian advance towards Gradlitz was continued from Schweinschädel.